 Regardless of the camera format being used, the 85mm focal length (like most others), can be used for landscape photography, creating a slightly compressed view of the world around us.
 While most would not opt to carry a relatively-heavy 85mm f/1.4 along with the other landscape focal lengths needed on long hikes into the backcountry, those working closer to their residence or car may decide the image quality delivered by such a prime lens is highly-desirable.
 Using the 85mm focal length in conjunction with the wide aperture allows a close natural subject to be completely isolated from its background for an artistic flare.

-Some sports, including basketball and wrestling, can be ideally-captured with an 85mm lens and this lens can capture these events in even very poorly-lit venues (including most gymnasiums).
-This focal length also works very well for some architectural needs, products (medium through huge) are a great use for 85mm, commercial photographers often find needs for this focal length, 85mm general studio photography applications abound and a wide range of other subjects await the 85mm angle of view.
+Some sports, including basketball and wrestling, can be ideally-captured with an 85mm lens and this lens can capture these events in even poorly-lit venues (including most gymnasiums).
+This focal length also works well for some architectural needs, products (medium through huge) are a great use for 85mm, commercial photographers often find needs for this focal length, 85mm general studio photography applications abound and a wide range of other subjects await the 85mm angle of view.

 With only a few exceptions, the f/1.4 max aperture made available by this lens is as wide as DSLR lenses get.
-This lens' sibling, the Canon EF 85mm f/1.2L II USM Lens, is of course the most relevant and obvious exception.
+This lens's sibling, the Canon EF 85mm f/1.2L II USM Lens, is of course the most relevant and obvious exception.
 The wider the aperture, the more light that is able to reach the imaging sensor.
 Allowing more light to reach the sensor permits freezing action, handholding the camera in lower light levels and/or use of a lower (less noisy) ISO setting.

 Increasing the opening also permits a stronger, better subject-isolating background blur (at equivalent focal lengths).
 The shallow f/1.4 depth of field must of course be acceptable to you in these circumstances, but shallow depth of field is a highly-desired lens capability, excellent for making the subject pop from a blurred background.
 I can't get enough of the shallow DOF look that draws the viewer's attention to the subject by eliminating the background distractions.
-This capability adds artistic-style imaging to this 85mm lens' capabilities list.
+This capability adds artistic-style imaging to this 85mm lens's capabilities list.

 F/1.4 enables the higher precision AF capabilities (most often the center AF point) in all cameras supporting this feature and presents a bright viewfinder image.
 This wide aperture is especially valuable after the sun sets, under shade and when shooting indoors, including indoors using only ambient window light.

-Note that under very bright conditions, especially in direct sunlight, even a 1/8000 shutter speed will probably not be fast enough to avoid blown highlights in f/1.4 images.
+Note that under bright conditions, especially in direct sunlight, even a 1/8000 shutter speed will probably not be fast enough to avoid blown highlights in f/1.4 images.
 Use of a neutral density filter will be needed to keep images dark enough at f/1.4 under such conditions.
 Shooting with a narrower aperture of course remains an option.

 In the sample portrait shared above, Brittany was inside a well-lit room, but was facing toward the interior with only reflected daylight being used for lighting.
-Interior and reflected daylight generally means rather dark necessitating the use of a high ISO, but the f/1.4 aperture provided a very adequate 1/100 sec. shutter speed at ISO 100 for an extremely clean result.
+Interior and reflected daylight generally means rather dark necessitating the use of a high ISO, but the f/1.4 aperture provided a adequate 1/100 sec. shutter speed at ISO 100 for an extremely clean result.

 As illuminated in the intro, this is a record-setting lens, being the first DSLR lens with an aperture wider than f/1.8 to have image stabilization.
 Some may be thinking that image stabilization is un-necessary in an f/1.4 lens, and while that may be true for some photographers, I strongly disagree.
 I think that the IS feature on this lens is a huge differentiator.

 A still portrait subject can be captured without motion blur at exposure durations considerably longer than most of us can handhold an 85mm lens without camera-shake affecting sharpness.
-And, many completely-motionless subjects are on this lens' to-do list (those found in a museum for example).
+And, many completely-motionless subjects are on this lens's to-do list (those found in a museum for example).
 Even when marginal or faster shutter speeds are in use, image stabilization provides a layer of insurance from camera movement occurring at the time of image capture.
 All of us have inadvertently moved the camera just as the image is being captured and especially those capturing un-repeatable moments will appreciate having image stabilization covering their back in this regard.

 Another image stabilization benefit that should not be overlooked is the aid in AF precision.
 The camera's AF system can produce better focus precision if the image it sees is still and image stabilization provides that.
 Canon contends that IS aids AF even when a subject is in motion and action-stopping shutter speeds are being used.
-AF precision is especially critical with the 85mm f/1.4 combination producing a potentially very shallow depth of field.
+AF precision is especially critical with the 85mm f/1.4 combination producing a potentially shallow depth of field.

 I find image stabilization to be especially helpful while carefully composing a handheld image, making it easier to precisely frame the subject I am capturing.

 Yes, a tripod can be used to hold the camera steady (even steadier than the IS benefit), and I use tripods a significant amount.
-However, I very infrequently use tripods when photographing people.
+However, I infrequently use tripods when photographing people.
 I can move into position much faster when handholding, not testing the limits of my subject's endurance (fresh subjects look best) and capturing a larger volume and variety of images in a far shorter period of time.

 The 85 f/1.4L's image stabilization system is rated to 4 stops and my expectation was to see that much benefit in my own images.
 While photographing under ideal conditions (indoors on a concrete floor), practically all EOS 5Ds R images were sharp at 1/10th sec. exposures and nearly all were sharp at 1/8th sec.
 From 1/6 through 1/4 second, most images were sharp, although some blurred results were slipping into the mix.
 At .3 sec., results became mixed with enough sharp images that I wouldn't hesitate to try this exposure duration if I had no other choice or had the option of taking a lot of attempts at the photo.
 For example, shoot a higher ISO set for insurance, to make sure that you have sharp images to select from.
 Then, drop the ISO and attempt a lower noise, longer exposure to hopefully best what was already captured.